-Indian rojak is a hot favourite of Singaporeans.
+Indian rojak is a hot favourite among Singaporeans.
 Eleanor Foong, ImipolexG, weesen via Flickr.

 “The discovery of a new dish does more for the happiness of man than the discovery of a star.”